moriyoshi/tableau/README.rst

     (1, 1, 1),
     (2, 1, 1);

-- Automatically mapping the existing SQLAlchemy tables / declarative classes to the `Data`::
+- Automatically mapping the existing SQLAlchemy tables / mapped classes to the `Data`::

     from tableau.sqla import newSADatum